 In this post, I’m going to discuss making an income and working less which doesn’t really result in less income.

 The amount of income one makes working from home does not necessarily decrease because you are working from home.
 However, Ernie and I are naturally frugal people, and as I wrote about in my post about this choice of lifestyle, we don’t spend money on just everything.

-One: We grow a lot of our own food, and cook all of our meals from scratch.
+One: We grow all our own vegetables our own food, and cook all of our meals from scratch.

 When I am cooking or, in the fall, putting away vegetables for the winter, the dogs are able to spend time with me in the kitchen and enjoy checking the floor for veggie morsels.
 Vegetables are pretty much free for the taking for the dogs.
 The latest consensus is that your dog benefits from having vegetables added to his store-bought dog food.

-I am not a veterinarian nor am I an animal nutritionist, but from my own experience feeding dogs for 17 years now, I have found that dogs enjoy these extras and they don’t put on weight.
-Two of my dogs are now well over 15 years and so this has not hurt them one bit in my opinion.
+I am not a veterinarian nor am I an animal nutritionist, but from my own experience feeding dogs since 1999, I have found that dogs enjoy these extras and they don’t put on weight.
+My dogs that were well over 15 years have eaten some fresh food all their lives and it has not hurt them one bit in my opinion.